LimelightVision/LimelightDocs/docs/apriltags_in_2d.rst

 * Input Tab - Set "Gain" to 20
 * Input Tab - Reduce exposure to reduce motion blur.
 Stop reducing once tracking reliability decreases.
 * Click the "Gear" Icon, and make sure your team number is set and that a static IP is configured.
+* Click "Change Team Number" and "Change IP Settings" if you changed their corresponding settings.
+Powercycle your robot.
 * You're done!
 Use "tx" and "ty" from networktables.
 Copy the code sample on the "getting started" page.

 * Make sure your tags are as flat as possible.